hzwer/ECCV2022-RIFE/README.md

 This makes it transformable into a native [Nuke's inference node](https://learn.foundry.com/nuke/content/reference_guide/air_nodes/inference.html) through the [CatFileCreator](https://learn.foundry.com/nuke/content/reference_guide/air_nodes/catfilecreator.html).

 For more detailed information about the training data and technical specifics, please consult the original repository.

+## Compiling the model (Google Colab)

+This [Google Colab](https://colab.research.google.com/drive/10TDRhwYiC9-pmNzi97BjVHFj9-br_GZ6) sets up a Linux environment on Google's servers that you can use to compile the TorchScript `RIFE.pt` model.
+This way you don't have to worry about fighting with dependencies on your local machine.

 ## License and Acknowledgments